google/googletest/docs/advanced.md

-When running test programs under a debugger, it's very convenient if the debugger can catch an assertion failure and automatically drop into interactive mode. googletest's *break-on-failure* mode supports this behavior.
+When running test programs under a debugger, it's very convenient if the debugger can catch an assertion failure and automatically drop into interactive mode.
+GoogleTest's *break-on-failure* mode supports this behavior.

 To enable it, set the `GTEST_BREAK_ON_FAILURE` environment variable to a value other than `0`.
 Alternatively, you can use the `--gtest_break_on_failure`